 – When possible, eat food while you drink, to slow the absorption of the booze.

 – Drink “moderately.”
 In the U.S. the usual advice is no more than one drink per day for a woman and two drinks per day for a man.
-This misogynistic-sounding advice is based on the fact that women tend to be smaller and have proportionately less body water to dilute the alcohol, thus each drink has a much larger effect on their body’s systems.
+This misogynistic-sounding advice is based on women being smaller and having less body water to dilute the alcohol.
+For those reasons, each drink has a much larger effect on their body’s systems.
 And what, you might ask is a “drink”?
 It’s one-half ounce (fourteen grams) of pure alcohol, which is the amount of booze in 5 ounces of wine, 12 ounces of beer or a 1.5-ounce shot of 80-proof liquor.
 Drinking more than “moderately” brings many health risks, including cancer of mouth, throat, esophagus, liver, pancreas, colon and breast.

-– Joke alert: If this definition of “moderate drinking” is too strict for you, move to France, where “moderate drinking” is defined as three drinks per day for both men and women.
+– Joke alert: If this definition of “moderate drinking” is too strict for you, move to France.
+There, “moderate drinking” means three drinks per day for both men and women!

 However, the following is not a joke: If you drink anything at all, do not drive.
 The numbers are pretty scary.
 Here’s an example: a Brown University website helps you estimate how each drink affects your blood alcohol level, and how rapidly the level declines.
 A 175-pound man with average alcohol metabolism who has two drinks has a blood alcohol content of 0.05%.
 It takes three hours for this to decline to 0.005%.
 You may say, hey, what’s the problem?
 In the U.S. I’m safe to drive if I’m below 0.08%, right?

 The third health food in the current news is organic food.
-Organic is health food for two reasons, one of them old and one of them new:
+Organic food is healthy food for two reasons, one of them old and one of them new: